Pilate cycle: Vindicta Salvatoris

 In The Vengeance of the Savior, Nathan, an Ishmaelite (Arab), leaves Judea and travels the Empire to collect a tribute for Emperor Tiberius.
-Winds blow him off-course north to the city of Burdigala, where the ruler Tyrus suffers from cancer and a mangled face.
+Winds blow him off-course north to the city of Burdigala, where the ruler Tyrus has cancer and a mangled face.
 There, Nathan tells Tyrus of Jesus's miracles, trial, execution, saving of the human race from hell, and resurrection.
 Tyrus converts to Christianity on the spot.
 He swears that if he had known earlier, he would have avenged his death, killed Jesus's enemies, and hung their bodies from a dry tree.
 This vow of vengeance immediately cures Tyrus's cancer and restores his face.
 After he is baptized by Nathan, Tyrus changes his name to Titus.
 Titus and Vespasian leave Burdigala with an army and besiege Jerusalem for seven years.
 Amid the famine from the long siege, King Herod the Great commits suicide.
 Many of the Jews, following Herod's lead, commit mass suicide.
 The Jews agree that the Holy Land is no longer theirs, but that Christ has taken it from them to give to the Romans.
 After the city falls, various gory fates befall the remaining Jews: some are quartered into four pieces (as Jesus's clothing had been divided); some are speared; some are stoned; some are hanged; and the remaining are enslaved and sold at a rate of 30 Jews for one silver piece, in reference to the thirty pieces of silver paid to Judas.

 After this, the Emperor's emissary Volosianus comes to Jerusalem to investigate stories of Jesus.
 He interrogates Joseph of Arimathea, Nicodemus, Simeon, and Pontius Pilate.
 Angered at what he has learned, Volosianus has Pilate thrown in an iron cage for killing the perfect man, and orders his punishment by the foulest death.
 Herod's son Archelaus is stoned to death.
 Volosianus also finds Saint Veronica, and takes her portrait of Jesus from her to bring back to Tiberius.
 Veronica insists on going on the boat with him so that she does not lose her image of Jesus.
 At court, Volosianus describes how the guilty Jews have been punished, and how Jews should be slaughtered and their names erased from the Earth.
 Veronica's portrait heals Emperor Tiberius of his leprosy, and Tiberius and his household are baptized as Christians.